techidaily/site-article-knowledge/source/_posts/from-fledgling-to-front-runner-flourishing-in-follower-count.md

 ![make youtube video with filmora](https://images.wondershare.com/filmora/article-images/2022/07/make-youtube-video-with-filmora.jpg)

-To add more excitement of your video you can used the royalty free music of Filmora, use it for your intro, outro, sound effects and background music without worrying for music copyrighted.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YezPJZzPJ8Q?si=xF1t4BQHFquzvnzE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FATJWpNYmio?si=72ugPTb3vJXz6cAM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+To add more excitement of your video you can used the royalty free music of Filmora, use it for your intro, outro, sound effects and background music without worrying for music copyrighted.

 ### Promote your Channel